 How To Turn OFF Audio Cues:

 iPhone: Go to your Runkeeper Activity Settings, or simply tap on the Gear Icon in the top left-hand corner of the Start Screen and toggle off "Audio Stats" under the Coaching section.
-Additionally, this can be toggled off on the Audio Stats card.
+Additionally, this can be toggled off on the Audio Stats screen.

 Android: Go to your Runkeeper Settings, select "Audio Stats" and toggle that option off at the top.
-This option can also be navigated to from the Audio Stats grid on the start screen!
+This option can also be navigated to from the Audio Stats grid on the start screen.

 Customized iPhone audio cues settings: